Mo-Hussain/HowDao/README.md

 # Interaction with DAO:

 1. **Deposit** - Anyone can deposit WETH to the Vault.
+(In order to deposit WETH you need to approve the vault address in  the WETH contract)
-2. **Withdraw** - First you need to create a proposal where the members of the DAO need to voute if they want to allow your withdrawal.
-This proposal need to include the amount of WETH that you would like to withdraw from the Vault
+2. **Withdraw** - First you need to create a proposal where the members of the DAO need to vote if they want to allow your withdrawal.
+This proposal need to include the amount of WETH that you would like to withdraw from the Vault.
+(In order to vote make sure that you delegate your voting power to yourself in the DAO token contract).
+If the proposal is successful you can queue and execute the proposal.
 3. **Retrieve** - You can check the balance of the Vault.